palewire/go-big-with-github-actions/docs/ec2.md

 ![GitHub settings](_static/tokens-list.png)

-Click on the button that says "Generate new token=" and select the "classic" option.
+Click on the button that says "Generate new token" and select the "classic" option.

 ![GitHub settings](_static/tokens-dropdown.png)